andrastantos/brew/docs/cpu/isa_detail_ex_mode_chg.rst

 Description
 ~~~~~~~~~~~

-Raises the SWI 1 exception.
+Raises the :code:`exc_swi_1` exception.
 Used to implement software breakpoints.

 SWI 2
 -----